genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/01_tables-basics.md

 There are two types of index that you can specify:

-- A unique index ensures that no two records in the table can have the same value for the specified field or fields.
+- A **unique index** ensures that no two records in the table can have the same value for the specified field or fields.
 For example, this could be a TRADE_ID in a TRADES table, where the unique value is generated via autoIncrement or sequence.
 Or it could be a CURRENCY_SYMBOL in a table of CURRENCIES.
-- A non-unique index can be on any field or fields within the table.
-For example, you  might want to be able to find all records for a specific date or date range.
-If an index is made up of multiple fields, then searches can be made on all or some of those fields, but there are specific rules for this (see below).
+- A **non-unique index** is useful when uniqueness is not important or not possible.
+For example, you could add a non-unique index on the ORDER_ID field in your TRADE table.
+This enables you to find all the trades that match a specified order.
+(ORDER_ID would be unique in the ORDERS table, but the order can be filled by multiple trades.)

 Here is a simple example showing a unique and a non-unique index.

-- Each index has only one field.
+Each index has only one field.
-- Neither index has had a name specified.
-So Genesis will generate the names: MY_TABLE_BY_SESSION_AUTH_TOKEN and MY_TABLE_BY_USER_NAME (see below).

 ```
   table(name = "TRADE", id = 1010) {